Phuket

 ACCOMMODATION

-I'm going to separate the best places depending on if you're a couple, a family or a singleton.
+I'm going to separate the best places depending on whether you're a couple, a family or a singleton.

 First off Couples